Are you looking for things to do in Antigua, Guatemala?

 This is a very enjoyable trip, albeit one that is going to really give you a lot of time to strain those leg muscles.

-Definitely take the time to try out this trip if you are looking for something seismic.
+Definitely dust off your best hiking boots and take the time to try out this trip if you are looking for something seismic.

-You’ll be glad to know Antigua is also close to the famous acatenango volcano, which is popular amongst many tourists to Guatemala.
+You’ll be glad to know that Antigua is close to the famous acatenango volcano too, which is popular amongst many tourists to Guatemala.

 - Best Hostels in Antigua

 Although Antigua is not the cheapest place to learn Spanish in Guatemala, it is by far one of the most competitive places.

 Attending Spanish school in Antigua is one of the most popular things to do and a must if you’re doing solo travel in Guatemala.